Islamophobia in Poland: Law and Justice

 Following the European migration crisis, migration has become a central issue in Polish politics.
-The ruling Law and Justice (PiS) party has adopted the discourse typical of the far-right in Europe.
+The Law and Justice (PiS) party has adopted the discourse typical of the far-right in Europe.
 PiS has linked national security with migration, and connected refugees with Muslims.
 In their statements, PiS politicians used falsified data and differentiated between refugees and so called economic migrants which had wholly negative connotations.
 Following the 2015 Polish parliamentary election, PiS cemented control of public media and utilized Islamophobic rhetoric to rally its supporters.
 The mainstreaming of Islamophobic discourse may lend legitimacy to physical violence versus the "racialized Other".

 Extreme right

 While in other countries, such as the Czech Republic, there have been positive relations between the extreme right and Islamism, in Poland this is rare.
 In the 2006, League of Polish Families's MP Wojciech Wierzejski wrote a blog entry titled "Resistance to Islam" which was criticized by the Helsinki Foundation for Human Rights.
 In 2007 a branch of Stop Islamisation of Europe was established in Poland, and from 2010 the conservative Europe of the Future led by Jan Wójcik and the Euroislam.pl portal led by Piotr Slusarczyk have become vocal.

 Islamophobic groups like the "Polish Defense League" were formed to defend Polish honor and prevent Polish women from being seduced by Muslim men.

 During 2015 elections, the KORWiN party ran an openly racist advertisement titled "The invasion has started" showing aggressive dark-skinned men coupled with derogatory statements and world map in which white marked parts succumbed to a black invasion.